Making-Sense-Info/Presentations/20250320-unece-ssg/slides.md

 ----

-Archimate is relevant for ModernStats models because it covers all the scope of enterprise architecture (capabilities, business functions, actors and roles...)
+- Archimate is relevant for ModernStats models because it covers all the scope of enterprise architecture (capabilities, actors and roles, application compenents, data objects...)

-For example, CSDA is already expressed in ArchiMate
+- For example, CSDA is already expressed in ArchiMate

 ---